Strand PHIL.II Philanthropy and Civil Society

 Benchmark MS.2 Describe the goals of the project and their impact.

-Students use visual literacy skills to analyze the components and message of an image.
-They listen carefully and seek to understand the different opinions and perspectives of their classmates.
-The students identify issues that are meaningful to them and create a simple image and text to communicate a message that causes others to think.
+Learners use visual literacy skills to analyze the components and message of an image.
+They listen carefully and seek to understand the different opinions and perspectives of their peers.
+They identify issues that are meaningful to them and create a simple image and text to communicate a message that causes others to think.

 The learners will